WelliSolutions/IniFileFormatReverseEngineering/documentation/GetPrivateProfileString.md

 * Devices such as `PRN`, `COM1` and `LPT` result in a `GetLastError()` of `ERROR_FILE_NOT_FOUND`.
 * Invalid file names such as `*`, `?` and `C:\C:\` result in a `GetLastError()` of `ERROR_INVALID_NAME`.
 * Special names such as an empty file name, `.` and `..` which effectively point to a directory result in a `GetLastError()` of `ERROR_ACCESS_DENIED`.
+* Both versions can read UTF-16 LE (Little Endian) file content if the file has a UTF-16 LE BOM (byte-order mark)
+* A UTF-8 BOM is not understood and will break the first section if the section is on the same line as the BOM.
+Any sections beginning on line 2 or later will be read in ANSI mode.
+* UTF16 BE (Big Endian) is not understood

 > If this parameter does not contain a full path to the file, the system searches for the file in the Windows  directory.